catppuccin/tmux/README.md

 ## Installation

-In order to have the icons displayed correctly please use / update your favorite patched font.
+In order to have the icons displayed correctly please use / update your favorite patched font or overwrite the defaults - refer to [Customize icons](#customize-icons) section.
 If you do not have patched font installed, you can use the [No patched fonts](#no-patched-fonts) status line theme.

 ### TPM